Universal Furniture Professor of Statistics

 Areas of Interest

-Devesh Kapur is Director of the Center for the Advanced Study of India and Professor of Political Science in the School of Arts and Sciences, and holds the Madan Lal Sobti Chair for the Study of Contemporary India.
+Devesh Kapur is Starr Foundation South Asia Studies Professor and Director of Asia Programs for Johns Hopkins University.
+He is formerly the Director of the Center for the Advanced Study of India and Professor of Political Science in the School of Arts and Sciences at the University of Pennsylvania.
 Prior to arriving at Penn, Kapur was Associate Professor of Government at the University of Texas at Austin, and before that the Frederick Danziger Associate Professor of Government at Harvard.
 His research focuses on human capital, national and international public institutions, and the ways in which local-global linkages, especially international migration and international institutions, affect political and economic change in developing countries, especially India.